tjudge3/codeExplain/README.md

-## This is a repo of code I was given and then asked to explain
+## This is a repo of various code I was given and then asked to explain